Dubai: Offshore Business Sectors

 Dubai International Finance Centre

-In July, 2003, the UAE Federal Cabinet approved a Federal Decree allowing the DIFC a large degree of sovereignty.
-The approval of the Decree, which allows for Financial Free Zones to be established in the UAE, marked a significant step forward for the Centre, which hosted a summit between the World Bank and the IMF in September.
+In July 2003, the UAE Federal Cabinet approved a federal decree allowing the Dubai International Finance Centre (DIFC) a large degree of sovereignty.
+The approval of the decree, which allows for Financial Free Zones to be established in the UAE, marked a significant step forward for the Centre, which hosted a summit between the World Bank and the IMF in September.
 In July, 2004, the ruler of Dubai guaranteed the legal independence of the DIFC, and in September of that year, he signed a decree formally establishing the Centre.

 Asset management companies, banks, and other financial service providers which establish headquarters in the Dubai International Financial Centre (DIFC) are permitted to do business with locally-based high net worth individuals but are not allowed to enter into the retail market in Dubai.

 The DIFC has a separate set of laws called the Commercial Code, comprising a comprehensive set of regulations like company law, legislation on property rights, including laws on security and collateral, title to goods and securities, commercial transactions and contracts, and insolvency.

 As the regulatory authority is a 'one-stop for everything' regulator, financial institutions are granted an umbrella licence covering all services, but with separate permissions for discrete activities such as wholesale banking, asset management, insurance, re-insurance, securities underwriting, broking, dealing, corporate finance advice, investment advice, derivatives trading, etc.

 The regulatory authority issued rules to prevent money laundering, requiring a licensed institution in DIFC to appoint an appropriately qualified money laundering reporting officer.